byronpendason/byronpendason.github.io/_games/the-ettin-in-the-woods.md

 ## The Fight

 You bravely charge at the ettin.
 Unfortunately, without a weapon you never stood a chance.
 The ettin snatches you up, bites off one of your arms, and then tosses you towards your mother.
-Neither of you survive the night.
+Neither of you survive the night, becoming the latest meal for the bloodthirsty ettin.

-***You have lost.***

 ## [The Fight](?got-sword)